Your Mother was Right: Play Nice!

 - If you have another relationship, don’t flaunt it in front of your spouse or kids

 - If you don’t have another relationship, wait until after you have your agreement before starting one

 - Get help from therapists, psychologists, psychiatrists, divorce resource books

-- Call a family lawyer versed in mediation and negotiation
+- Bring in a family lawyer versed in mediation and negotiation

-- Call a family lawyer practising Collaborative Law
+- Call a family lawyer practicing Collaborative Law

 - Call a service like ours, Fairway Divorce Solutions